pyaj0/near-real-time-drought-exposure/README.md

 Near Real-Time Drought Exposure: Case Study of the Central Region, Ghana

+:3rd_place_medal: 3rd place winner!

 Note: This document is the framework document for Hack the Continent Open Buildings Challenge organized by Google Research, Accra on the Zindi platform.
+The goal of this competition was to put Google’s Open Buildings dataset to good use.

 ## Overview